-In addition, there are a variety of museums to visit including the Museo National del Arte which is housed in one of the finest examples of what little colonial architecture is left in La Paz - the old Palacio de los Condes de Arena (dating from 1775).
+In addition, there are a variety of museums to visit including the Museo National del Arte which is housed in one of the finest examples of what little colonial architecture is left in La Paz - the old Palacio de los Condes de Arena (dating from 1775). or Museo de Etnografia y Folklore with the best cultural exhibitions in La Paz.

 La Paz is a great city for market enthusiasts.
 In fact, the whole city is almost one big street-market.
-From the Mercado de Hechiceria (the Witches Market where various potions and 'mesas', amulets and even dried llama foetuses are dispensed) to the vibrant food market, you will encounter 'chola' ladies manning the stalls.
-These are formidable commercial women, whose dress is highly distinctive, a voluminous skirt (pollera), fringed shawl (manta) topped off with an undersized bowler hat balanced aloft with great dexterity
+From the Calle de las Brujas, also known as the Mercado de Hechiceria (the Witches Market where various potions and 'mesas', amulets and even dried llama foetuses are dispensed) to the vibrant food market, you will encounter

+'chola' ladies manning the stalls.
+These are formidable commercial women, whose dress is highly distinctive, a voluminous skirt (pollera), fringed shawl (manta) topped off with an undersized bowler hat balanced aloft with great dexterity.